In 2010, Italy implemented the 2006/123/EC Directive of the European Parliament and of the Council, regarding services in the internal market.

-All foreign citizens - Community and non-Community - who plan to exercise a professional activity in Italy can request recognition of professional qualifications attained abroad.
+All EU and non-EU foreign citizens who plan to exercise a professional activity in Italy can request recognition of professional qualifications attained abroad.

-For the purposes of self-employment and reporting the start-up/change of activity to the Business Register by foreign business owners, there is a distinction between:
+For the purposes of self-employment and the declaration of the starting / changing of the business activity to the Business Register by foreign entrepreneurs, one can distingish between:

-EU citizens have the right to settle in Italy, while non-EU citizens require particular documents (visa and valid residency permit) to enter Italy and stay there to become self-employed.
+EU citizens have the right to settle in Italy, while non-EU citizens require special qualifications (visa and residence permit) to enter Italy and stay there in order to be self-employed.